mobtakr/editorjs-parser/README.md

 The EditorRenderer component expects a style object that contains styles for each type.

-For type `paragraph` you can pass a style objects like this
+For type `paragraph` you can pass a style object like this

 ```
 .paragraph {